rachitbhardwaj7/Productivity_Master_GUI/README.md

 Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request for review.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

 Contact
-For any questions or suggestions, please contact [yourname@domain.com].
+For any questions or suggestions, please contact [rachitbhardwaj986@domain.com].

 Note for Reviewers
 This project showcases my ability to develop desktop applications using Python, Tkinter, and other related libraries.
 It demonstrates my skills in creating user-friendly interfaces, handling threading for background processes, and integrating various functionalities to enhance user productivity.
 This project is a testament to my dedication to building practical solutions to common problems.